 Logging in to most computers will require passing a security check.
-Once a character is logged in, they will be able to view the terminal's unsecured information freely.
+Once logged in, a character will be able to view the terminal's unsecured information freely.
 Further checks will be required if the hacker does anything unusual, such as:

-- -Viewing secured information.
+-Viewing secured information.

-- -Altering the way the system functions
+-Altering the way the system functions

-- -Uploading a new program
+-Uploading a new program

-- -Downloading anything
+-Downloading anything

-- -Generally, doing anything the referee deems unusual.